kean/Future/README.md

     .map { /* heavy operation */ }
 ```

-Please keep in mind that only the future returns directly by `observe(on:)` is guaranteed to run its continuations on the given queue (or scheduler).
+> Please keep in mind that only the future returned directly by `observe(on:)` is guaranteed to run its continuations on the given queue (or scheduler).

 ## Cancellation